 Hi, I am glad that you are visiting my home page.
 I teach biology at Texas A&M University-Texarkana.
 I am also an advisor for those in the pre-professional program in the health sciences (medicine, dentistry, pharmacy, etc.) and those seeking teaching certification in science.
-The courses I teach include: General Biology for Majors, General Ecology, Invertebrate Zoology, Human Anatomy and Physiology I and II, Evolutionary Biology, Global Change, and Darwin and the Origin of Species.
+The courses I teach include: General Ecology, Invertebrate Zoology, Limnology, Human Anatomy and Physiology I and II, Evolutionary Biology, Global Change, Endangered Ecosystems, Atmosphere and Biosphere, and Darwin and the Origin of Species.

 I grew up in Dawson, Texas, and went to school there for twelve years.
 After that I attended Navarro College in Corsicana, Texas, where I received my Associates Degree.
 I received my Bachelors and Masters Degrees from Stephen F. Austin State University in Nacogdoches, Texas.
 My PhD came from Texas A&M University in College Station, Texas.
 All of my graduate work focused on aquatic biology with an emphasis in microcrustaceans.

 I began my teaching career as a graduate assistant at Stephen F. Austin teaching zoology and botany labs.
 My next assignment was as an instructor of biology at Ranger College in Ranger, Texas.
 After that I spent 18 years at Texarkana College.
 I have been at A&M-Texarkana since 2000.